 To build a pipeline of potentially transformative investment opportunities, we partnered with OpenIDEO on the Early Childhood Innovation Prize, which launched in fall 2017 and brought together hundreds of innovators and experts to collaboratively solve the question: How might we maximize every child’s potential during the first three years of life?
 Learn more about the Prize process and meet the Top Idea and Promising Idea winners.

-To support innovators working locally and others who want to bring innovation to Colorado, we are:
+To advance innovators working locally and others who want to bring innovation to Colorado, we are:

 Deploying Early Stage Capital